yusong-offx/todo-list/flutter/README.md

 - Try to use singleton.
 - Try to re-use code.
 - Todo elements order by not done, newest modified.
-- Auto-refresh does not implement, you need to refresh passively.
+- Auto-refresh does not implement, you need to refresh each act passively.